PrairieLearn/PrairieLearn/docs/codeExecution.md

 # Code Execution

 Central to PrairieLearn is the ability to securely execute arbitrary code.
-There are two primary contexts in which PrairieLearn must execute code:
+There are three primary contexts in which PrairieLearn must execute code:

 * **Question and element code**: This is code from a question's `server.py` or any PrairieLearn/course [elements](elements.md).
 This code must execute as quickly as possible, as it will be executed any time a question is rendered or graded and thus needs to render during a single HTTP request.
 * [**Externally-graded questions**](externalGrading.md): This is code submitted by a student and graded for them by course code.
 This code can take longer to execute and is queued to be executed on distributed set of machines.

-Externally-graded questions and how they are executed is covered in more detail in the [external grading docs](externalGrading.md).
+The [external grading docs](externalGrading.md) and [workspace docs](workspaces/) describe those execution modes in more detail.
 This document is primarily concerned with describing how question and element code is executed.

 ## The Python zygote